BlocProtocol/BLOC-wiki/docs/mining/Mining-with-web-miner.md

 ![BLOC WEB MINER](images/webminer/RUNNING.png)

 Click on the power button to start mining.
-As long as you keep the miner browser window open the miner will utilize the computer’s CPU power to solve transactions and reward you with the Crypto Currency Ƀ [BLOC](https://bloc.money).
+As long as you keep the miner browser window open the miner will utilize the computer’s CPU power to solve transactions and reward you with the Crypto Currency **BLOC**.

 ### Check your hashrate and payouts